|

 "Thank you, Lord Gimli," said Arafinwë, "for

 dealing with thatthat matter for me."
-He referred to
+He was referring

 always be honoured to offer you hospitality, my lord, whenever